cncf/tag-security/supply-chain-security/compromises/2007/squirrelmail.md

 ## Type of compromise

-Infrastructure compromise with source code access, no signatures/authenticity.
+Source Code - Infrastructure compromise with source code access, no signatures/authenticity.